Estimates and Appraisals

 Insights that a technician can bring:

 A final note for any parents searching for something inexpensive for their young beginner students: If the piano is frustrating to play on, doesn’t sound good, and generally is a source of hindrance, then they will likely not remain a piano student for long.
 However I understand the need to limit the initial investment.
 Digital pianos are often a much better value early on, avoiding many of the problems of similarly priced used pianos.
-A $600 weighted keyboard (Such as the Yamaha P-series) is going to feel and sound light-years better than a $600 acoustic piano in most cases, and you won’t have to worry about maintaining it.
+A $400-$600 weighted keyboard (Such as the Yamaha P-series) is going to feel and sound light-years better than an old acoustic upright piano in most cases, and you won’t have to worry about maintaining it.